Get involved with the Cat Alliance! We are always in need of volunteers. Here are some ways you can help:

-Cat Checkers — Respond to calls about sick or injured cats by locating the cat and determining if a vet visit is warranted or if minor first aid treatment can be applied.
+Cat Checkers — Respond to calls about sick or injured cats by locating the cat and helping to detirmine whether a vet visit is warranted or if minor first aid treatment can be applied.
 May also monitor and give progress reports on a recuperating cat.

 Transporters — Pick up a cat contained in a carrier and deliver the cat to the vet and/or return the cat to Trinity following medical treatment or surgery.